 The class teacher, who is in close and daily contact with the children, is primarily responsible for identifying, assessing and providing a programme of study to meet the needs of any pupils with additional needs.
 Typically, children with learning difficulties would receive extra support within a small group from a member of the teaching or support staff.
-Careful records are kept of targets for individual children and the progress they make.
+Careful records of targets are kept for individual children and the progress they make.
 These are reviewed on a regular basis.

-Following consultation with parents, individual children may be referred to the Educational Psychologist or one of the other health and education outside agencies which form part of the wider educational network.
+Following consultation with parents, individual children may be referred to the Educational Psychologist or one of the other health and education outside agencies, which form part of the wider educational network.

 A unified, systematic approach is essential within the school to ensure all-round support, continuity and an effective structure for communicating with parents.
 The DFE ‘Code of Practice’ and our own Special Needs Policy (based on the Government's Code of Practice, 2014) provide the framework for these processes Provision for pupils with additional needs is coordinated by the school’s SENCO.
 (Special Educational Needs Coordinator).

 We are committed to providing the right education for our pupils.
 We are a fully inclusive school that welcomes and celebrates diversity.

 All Croydon maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.